Skip to content

 Creating a mental health resource chatbot with a deep neural network. | by Alisha Arora | Medium

 Theresa Nguyen, chief program officer at Mental Health America, responded, “What isn’t a barrier? “when asked what challenges stand in the way of people discovering proper mental health options.
-“For someone who is having mental health issues, these barriers could include things like shame, access, and even the cost of solutions.
+“For someone who is having mental health issues, these barriers could include things like shame, access, and even the cost of solutions, despite the availability of AI-Powered Chat.

 Nguyen was once someone who need those resources for herself before she became an advocate for easily available mental health services.
 She battled depression from an early age, but she was unable to locate the resources she needed to understand what was “normal”.
 She claimed that in the absence of solutions, she felt guilty and believed it was simpler to conceal her difficulties than to confide in someone.